compilerharris/Go-High-Level/README.md

 # Go-High-Level-Interview-Test

 Code is for finding the unique keys of each complex object in any complex array.
-Note: Element of array must be an object.
+Note: Each element of an array must be an object.
 Input:
 a =[
 { c: [{ d: 5}] },